iquiw/cabal-delete/README.rst

 Summary
 -------
 cabal-delete deletes installed directories of the specified package and unregisters it if it has no reverse dependency and it is not installed with ghc.
 It cannot delete executable packages.

 cabal-delete also has some utility commands to show package info, list packages multiple version installed, and list packages with no reverse dependency.

+If parent directory of libraryDirs or importDirs contain no other files than to be deleted, then delete the parent directory and haddockHTMLs directories.
+Otherwise, delete the libraryDirs or importDirs and ignore haddockHTMLs directories.

 Usage
 -----